diyscif/diyscif/scif-thesis.md

 through it cannot be intercepted by unauthorized parties.
 This is a theoretical ideal state that _cannot_ be reached.
-However, one can employ various countermeasures to secure a communication link or room to such a degree that it can be practically considered as secure against an attacker with certain resources.
+However, one can employ various countermeasures to secure a communication link or room to such a degree that it can be practically considered secure against an attacker with certain resources.

 Both defenders and attackers are constrained by limited resources.
 Viewing attack techniques from a resource perspective allows a defender to determine